coral-xyz/anchor-book/src/anchor_references/cli.md

 The `idl` subcommand provides commands for interacting with interface definition files.
-It's recommended to use these commands to store an IDL on chain, at a deterministic address, as a function of nothing but the the program's ID.
+It's recommended to use these commands to store an IDL on chain, at a deterministic address, as a function of nothing but the program's ID.
 This allows us to generate clients for a program using nothing but the program ID.

 ### Idl Init